 Imagine for a second you’re manning an oil well.
-I know, this feels hypothetical and embedded in fantasy.
 You most likely have little in common with someone managing oil drilling production.
-But for the sake of my point, play along.
+But for the sake of our point, play along.

 You understand the core competency of your role.
 You need to make sure the well is producing adequate oil.
 The oil generated from the well creates profit for the company.
 One barrel of crude oil rakes in $60 from buyers worldwide.